I7-Examples/Bronze/docs/source.txt

 The former direction is a direction that varies.
 The last location is a room that varies.

 Carry out going a direction:
-	change the last location to the location;
+	now the last location is the location;
-	change the former direction to the noun.
+	now the former direction is the noun.

 Understand "go back" as retreating.
 Understand "back" or "return" or "retreat" as retreating.